Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_private_only_enabled"></a> [private\_only\_enabled](#input\_private\_only\_enabled)

 Description: Specifies whether the Azure Bastion Host is configured to be private only.
+This is a premium SKU feature.

 Type: `bool`